vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 test's missing direct set include exposed by the narrower Session header.
 The full build and all 17 CTest targets pass without warnings.

+### Express arcade decryption through shared bit operations

+Replace Kabuki's two hand-expanded bit-pair permutations with one four-pair loop whose key order is explicit at each call.
+Use standard fixed-width rotations for Kabuki and CPS3 instead of two more local helpers.
+This removes 28 production lines.
+Before/after comparison passes 41,943,040 permutation checks under AddressSanitizer and UBSan, covering every effective key and selector, both key orders, zero/all-one bytes, and each source bit independently.
+The full build and all 17 CTest targets pass without warnings, including the existing Kabuki and CPS3 address-path fixtures.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,